Kentucky State Reformatory: History

+By the time of the 1937 flood, that made this facility totally uninhabitable, there were 2,900 inmates, both male and female.
 The Kentucky Legislature of 1936 appropriated funds for erection of a new State "Medium Security" Institution to replace the Kentucky State Penitentiary in Frankfort /Reformatory.
 The cost had not yet been determined but was to be met from a Public Works Administration (P.W.A.) grant.